ulgenklc/Neuronal_Cascades/docs/source/Introduction.rst

 Introduction
 ==============
 Communication property of the brain often comes into surface as in the form of synchronization, self-organization and stochastic collective dynamics.
 Indeed, in the most homogeneosly distributed inch of the brain, networks of cortical neurons receive, process and transfer large number of synaptic responses with great temporal precision to maintain functional cognitive activity.
-So, this ac

 Integration and propagation of such information occurs via cascading activity of groups of neurons arising from the interactions between recent activity history, non-linear neuronal properties and network topology.